codebyhema/Quotation-react-frontend/README.md

 - 🔍 View and search quotations by customer name or quotation ID
 - ✏️ Update existing quotations
 - 🗑️ Delete quotations when required
-- 📄 Generate clean, printable PDF quotations
+- 📄 Generate clean, printable PDF quotations using browser print
 - 📊 Dashboard view for managing multiple quotations
 - 🌙 Dark-themed UI optimized for daily internal use